 The negative effects typically come from direct emissions (i.e., tailpipe fumes) or the manufacturing process, before the car ever hits the road.

 Fortunately, you don’t have to settle for the environmental damage.
-By using a car carbon footprint calculator, you can discover the precise effects your car imposes on the environment, and get to work in mitigating them through carbon offset companies.
+By using a car carbon footprint calculator, you can discover the precise effects your car imposes on the environment, and get to work in mitigating them through carbon offset companies offering programs like the daily driver carbon offset.
 Understanding your car’s environmental effect this way will help shrink your carbon footprint, without compromising your ability to travel.

 How Does Your Car Carbon Footprint Affect the Environment?